FredericGLX/FredericGLX/README.md

 ## I enjoy learning new things on my free time!

-- 🌏 I’ve been mostly focused on web development so far
+- 🌏 I’ve been mostly focused on web development so far.
-- 👨🏼‍💻 I'm currently learning Typescript
+- 👨🏼‍💻 I'm currently building my portfolio.
-- 🎊 2022 Goals: Build more projects and get better at Data Structures & Algorithms
+- 🎊 2022 Goals: Build more projects and get better at Data Structures & Algorithms.
-- ⚡ Fun fact: I've completed the pokedex several times
+- ⚡ Fun fact: I've completed the pokedex several times.

 ### Connect with me: